 For a democracy to be vibrant, it is essential that citizens and civil society organizations play a significant role in shaping public policy and discourse to enhance public interest.
 They can do so by providing policy insights and inputs based on reasoned analysis, building public discourse around relevant topics, mobilising people and opinions, undertaking direct actions and being critical observers of policy design and implementation.
 Different organisations may adopt different strategies and approaches towards these goals but all of them serve an important function in a democracy.

-On the occasion of Girish Sant Memorial event in February 2019, we are organising a panel discussion on the role and importance of civil society organizations in shaping public policy, discourse and governance.
+On the occasion of Girish Sant Memorial event on 9th February 2019, we organised a panel discussion on the role and importance of civil society organizations in shaping public policy, discourse and governance.
 The panel includes eminent personalities that have a rich and varied experience in this area – Keshav Desiraju, Nandini Sundar and Usha Ramanathan.

 More about the panelists

 |Keshav Desiraju has recently retired from a career with the Indian Administrative Service and in 2013 was Secretary, Health & Family Welfare to the Government of India.
 He continues to remain engaged with issues in public health, particularly mental illness and mental health, primary health care and community health, and serves on the board of several non-profit organizations in the sector.|